 Our strategy includes entering into collaborations with our customers in certain large-scale markets and leveraging these collaborations to enter into other underserved specialty markets.
 For example, in the medical market, we have entered into collaboration agreements with Biomet, DJO Surgical, Synthes and Zimmer.
 Increased adoption of our software, products and services, especially in potentially high-growth specialty markets, will depend in part on our current and future collaborators' willingness to continue to adopt our additive manufacturing solutions in their markets and on our ability to continue to collaborate with these and other players.
 Certain of our customers that have initially relied on our 3D printing software and services have announced their intention to bring their 3D printing operations in-house and enter the market themselves, and other customers may also do so in the future as they gain experience and as 3D printing technology gains strategic importance, thus denying us continued access to their distribution channels.
+In addition, a change of control of any of our collaboration partners may negatively impact our relationship.
+In particular, two of our collaboration partners, Zimmer and Biomet, recently announced the entry into an agreement and plan of merger pursuant to which Zimmer will acquire Biomet.
 If we are not able to maintain our existing collaborations and develop new collaborative relationships, our foothold in larger markets and expansion into potentially high-growth specialty markets could be harmed significantly.